apache/pekko/docs/src/main/paradox/general/remoting.md

 <a id="symmetric-communication"></a>
 ## Peer-to-Peer vs. Client-Server

-Akka Remoting is a communication module for connecting actor systems in a peer-to-peer fashion, and it is the foundation for Akka Clustering.
+Pekko Remoting is a communication module for connecting actor systems in a peer-to-peer fashion, and it is the foundation for Pekko Clustering.
 The design of remoting is driven by two (related) design decisions:

  1. Communication between involved systems is symmetric: if a system A can connect to a system B